tommasobicego/RunAnalysisGetCleanData/README.md

     }

 #########################################################
-###run_analysis_5.R functions:
+###run_analysis_5.R
+This file has to:
+1. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 **run_analysis_5**
-returns the average of each variable for each activity and each subject as defined in the file mean_dev.csv created by the function run_analysis() as defined in the file run_analysis.R.
+returns the average of each variable for each activity and each subject as defined in the file mean_dev.csv created by the function run_analysis() defined in the file run_analysis.R.
 The function writes this set into the CSV file dtKEnd.csv

     run_analysis_5 <- function(){
       library(data.table)